Leoy23/Tune-Out/README.md

 ## Features

-- Created with React, this code base utilizes React hooks and Router to not only create a multi-page user experience from a single-page application, but also handle bad user-inputed URLs
+- Created with React, this code base utilizes Router to not only create a multi-page user experience from a single-page application, but also handle bad user-inputed URLs
 - Implements REST API consumption with Ticketmaster's Discovery API and acceptance testing with a robust Cypress testing suite featuring error-handling